-I’ve also not seen a single article or website that shows the cheapest place to buy Bitcoin in the UK.
+I'm writing this guide becuase I’ve not seen a single article or website that shows the cheapest place to buy Bitcoin in the UK.

 Many recommend services that have high fees and bad exchange rates.
 And many of the articles recommending them are pretty out of date.